 Rock and Meteorite Identification

 The Department of Earth Sciences has some faculty members who provide outreach in the form of rock and meteorite identification.
+For more information meteorite identification, please through our meteorite identifiction page.

 Please keep in mind that these faculty member are first and foremost professors and researchers who have very busy schedules including teaching, research and fieldwork.
 This means that they may take longer to respond to inquires and will only be able to provide outreach when available.
 Please understand if they are unable to work with you immediately.
 If you have any further questions, please call 612-624-1333 to speak with the front desk.